thwu1/piano_tile/design.md

 ### Overview

-Endless-mode Piano Tiles variant where tiles are images from named types under `assets/{type_name}` (PNG/JPG only).
-One fixed `target_type` is configured; each row spawns exactly one target tile and fills remaining lanes with other types.
-Player taps only target tiles; tapping any other type or missing a target ends the run.
-Scoring is base-only (+1 per correct tap).
+Piano Tiles variant where tiles are images from named types under `assets/{type_name}` (PNG/JPG only).
+Supports two modes selected by `mode` in config:
+- Endless: one fixed `target_type`; each row spawns exactly one target tile and fills remaining lanes with other types; tiles scroll continuously; tapping any other type or missing a target ends the run; scoring is base-only (+1 per correct tap).
+- Classic: fixed-length run measured by time; the board advances one row only after a correct hit; a wrong hit ends the run; objective is to finish all rows as fast as possible.

 Four lanes are mapped left→right via configurable `controls.keys`.

 ### Tech stack